 Each of the hotel’s 39 guest rooms and six suites is individually designed, with antiques and original artworks.
 Fresh fruit, mineral water, and homemade chocolates are provided in rooms that are a nice touch.
-12 rooms have lake views, so it is worth booking one of these.
+12 rooms have lake views, so booking one of these is worth booking.
 If you book the top suites, Bellevue and Presidential, you’ll get a private butler along with lots of extra goodies.

 7. Beau-Rivage, Geneva

-This five-star hotel stands on Geneva’s lakefront, between Hotel d’Angleterre and Le Richemond.
-This luxury family-owned hotel is part of Leading Hotels of the World and offers 15 suites, of which 6 are historic, and 9 are brand new top-floor unique suites.
+This five-star hotel stands between Hotel d’Angleterre and Le Richemond on Geneva’s lakefront.
+This luxury family-owned hotel is part of Leading Hotels of the World and offers 15 suites, of which six are historic, and 9 are brand new top-floor unique suites.

 The Chat-Botté is a memorable restaurant orchestrated by Chef Dominique Gauthier, Michelin star-awarded, and 18/20 in Gault&Millau.
 The cellar has hidden treasures accumulated over many years that wine enthusiasts can discover thanks to the suggestions of our Sommeliers.
 Terraces host wonderful evenings, elegant afternoon French tea, relaxed lunches, or sunny breakfasts.

-There is no pool at Beau-Rivage hotel, which is worth considering when booking your hotel in Geneva.
+There is no pool at the Beau-Rivage Hotel, which is worth considering when booking your hotel in Geneva.